 Pope changed into accepted to an academically rigorous program her junior and senior years of excessive faculty.
 At the Gatton Academy of Mathematics and Science in Bowling Green, students are dually enrolled in university-level publications at Western Kentucky University.
-One of the perks of the program is that students who graduate are commonly on the receiving end of complete scholarships to in-nation colleges and universities.
+One of the program’s perks is that students who graduate are commonly on the receiving end of complete scholarships to in-nation colleges and universities.

 “But it is frequently looked at as, ‘Oh, you are staying here,’ and not, ‘Oh, wow, you are getting all this money to get a degree,'” she says, including that graduates have long gone directly to elite schools like Princeton and the Massachusetts Institute of Technology.
 “It’s seen nearly as a downgrade that you’re now not leaving and going elsewhere.”

-At a time while out of each 3 undergraduates sign up in a -year or 4-12 months degree software within 25 miles of their domestic, consistent with the Department of Education facts, Nick Hillman, accomplice professor of instructional management and coverage analysis on the University of Wisconsin-Madison, says it is time policymakers and politicians start being attentive to geography inequality, one of the most disregarded elements of college get entry to and opportunity.
+At a time while out of each 3 undergraduates sign up in a -year or 4-12 months degree software within 25 miles of their domestic, consistent with the Department of Education facts, Nick Hillman, accomplice professor of instructional management and coverage analysis on the University of Wisconsin-Madison, says it is time policymakers.
+Politicians start being attentive to geography inequality, one of the most disregarded elements of college get entry to and opportunity.

-As mentioned in a brand new file posted through Third Way, Hillman, a main researcher in the subject of higher education deserts, identifies them by means of calculating what number of schools and universities are placed inside the Department of Agriculture’s 709 commuting zones, which cluster counties together based totally on commuting patterns and shared economic activity.
+As mentioned in a brand new file posted through Third Way, Hillman, a main researcher in the subject of higher education deserts, identifies them utilizing calculating what number of schools and universities are placed inside the Department of Agriculture’s 709 commuting zones, which cluster counties together based totally on commuting patterns and shared economic activity.